 - orthodontic treatment for eligible dependent children.

-Note: If you do not enroll in the Dental Plan within the first 31 days of initial eligibility or certain life-change events, there is a 12-month waiting period for basic and major services, and a two-year waiting period for orthodontic treatment for children.
+Note: If you do not enroll in the Dental Plan within the first 60 days of initial eligibility or within 60 days of a qualifying life event, you generally must wait until the next annual enrollment or qualifying life event to enroll, and when you do enroll, there will be a 12-month waiting period for orthodontic treatment for children.

-You are eligible for the Dental Plan if you are
+You are eligible for the Dental Plan if it is offered by your employer.
+There are no hourly work requirements for participation in the Dental Plan.

 What Network Options Are Available

 There are two types of dental provider networks under the Dental Plan:

 Both DMOs and PPOs have network providers that have agreed to provide services for lower, negotiated fees.
 You can visit out-of-network providers if you are covered under the PPO.